Format Options

 CSV

-To create a transform schema that handles CSV-formatted incoming data, Set its type
+To create a transform schema that handles CSV input, set the type

 property to "csv"